Ghozayel/Lextale/README.md

 ## Functions and Arguments

-lex() The current argument for the function lex() in this version must include 600 data points, i.e. of 10 paericipants to run the %correctAV scoring analysis.
+lex() the current argument for this function in this version must include 600 data points, i.e. of 10 paericipants to run the %correctAV scoring analysis.

 ## Installation